munificent/craftinginterpreters/book/local-variables.md

 compiling.

-Our Java interpreter used a chain of maps to keep each block's variables separate.
-This time, we'll simply number them with the level of nesting where they appear.
+Our Java interpreter used a chain of maps to keep each block's variables separate from other blocks'.
+This time, we'll simply number variables with the level of nesting where they appear.
 Zero is the global scope, one is the first top-level block, two is inside that, you get the idea.
 We use this to track which block each local belongs to so that we know which locals to discard when a block ends.

 Each local in the array is one of these:

 ^code local-struct (1 before, 2 after)

 We store the name of the variable.
-When we're resolving an identifier, we need to compare the identifier's lexeme with the name of each local variable to find a match.
+When we're resolving an identifier, we compare the identifier's lexeme with each local's name to find a match.
 It's pretty hard to resolve a variable if you don't know its name.
 The `depth` field records the scope depth of the block where the local variable was declared.
-And that's all the state we need for now.
+That's all the state we need for now.

 This is a very different representation from what we had in jlox, but it still lets us answer all of the same questions our compiler needs to ask of the